-Bridget Amoako serves as a Research Associate focusing on technology, cybersecurity, budget and appropriations, transportation, and municipality issues.
+Bridget Amoako serves as a Research Associate focusing on technology, cybersecurity, budget and appropriations, judiciary, and municipality issues.

 At a Glance